 2000: Britney Spears strips on live TV

-Britney Spears murdered her virginal good-girl image with this single, incredibly sexy performance in which she stripped off a perfectly respectable black business suit to reveal a sparkly, transparent bodysuit, making her appear nearly nude.
-The mashup of "Satisfaction" with a harder remixed "Oops!
-I Did It Again" signaled a new era for Brit-Brit.
+Britney Spears completely outgrew her good-girl persona with a single, incredibly sexy performance in which she stripped off a a black business suit to reveal a sparkly, transparent bodysuit, making her appear nearly nude.
+The mashup of “Satisfaction” by the Rolling Stones with a remixed “Oops!
+I Did It Again” signaled a new era for Brit-Brit.
 Not that innocent, indeed.

 2002: Michael Jackson accepts a nonexistent award

-What was supposed to be simple acknowledgment of the King of Pop's birthday went sideways when Michael Jackson misinterpreted Britney Spears' intro calling him the "artist of the millennium" as receiving an Artist of the Millennium award, which doesn't actually exist.
-His confusing "acceptance speech" left the audience briefly befuddled, but hey, it's MJ, and he was super-sweet about it, so they gave him a standing ovation anyway.
+What was supposed to be a simple acknowledgment of the King of Pop’s birthday went sideways when Michael Jackson misinterpreted Britney Spears’ intro calling him the “artist of the millennium” as receiving an Artist of the Millennium award, which doesn’t actually exist.
+His confusing “acceptance speech” left the audience briefly befuddled, but they gave him a standing ovation anyway.

 2003: Justin Timberlake’s face when Madonna kisses Britney Spears